any people are looking for ways to save money these days and Dave Ramsey tips can help you to do just that!

 1. Increase Your Income

-Another one of the must-use Dave Ramsey tips is to find ways to increase your income and then pursue those methods.
+One of the must-use Dave Ramsey tips is to find ways to increase your income and then pursue those methods.

 Here’s the kicker: